 Dr. Daniel Gordis is Senior Vice President and the Koret Distinguished Fellow at Shalem College in Jerusalem.
-He writes a regular column — “A Dose of Nuance” — for the Jerusalem Post, and is a regular contributor to the New York Times, in print and on-line.
+He writes a regular column — “A Dose of Nuance” — for the Jerusalem Post, and is also a regular columnist for Bloomberg View.
 The author of numerous books on Jewish thought and currents in Israel, and a winner of the National Jewish Book Award, Dr. Gordis was the founding dean of the Ziegler School of Rabbinic Studies at the University of Judaism, the first rabbinical college on the West Coast of the United States.
 Dr. Gordis joined Shalem in 2007 to help found Israel’s first liberal arts college, after spending nine years as vice president of the Mandel Foundation in Israel and director of its Leadership Institute.

 Gordis is widely cited on matters pertaining to Israel.
 During the Gaza War of 2014, Bloomberg Views asked him to become a columnist explaining Israelis’ views of the conflict to the world at large.
 Professor Alan Dershowitz has called him “one of Israel’s most thoughtful observers,” while Jeffrey Goldberg of the Atlantic has written, “If you asked me, ‘of all the people you know, who cares the most about the physical, moral and spiritual health of Israel?’
 I would put the commentator and scholar Daniel Gordis at the top of the list.”
 Leonard Fein has written that Gordis is “perhaps the single most popular speaker on Israel to American Jewish audiences.”
 The Forward has called him “one of the most respected Israel analysts around.”
 In 2014, the Jerusalem Post listed him as one of the world’s 50 most influential Jews.